mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_SSL_CTX_FUNCTION.md

 Pass a pointer to your callback function, which should match the prototype shown above.

-This callback function gets called by libcurl just before the initialization of an SSL connection after having processed all other SSL related options to give a last chance to an application to modify the behavior of the SSL initialization.
-The *ssl_ctx* parameter is a pointer to the SSL library's *SSL_CTX* for OpenSSL or wolfSSL, a pointer to *mbedtls_ssl_config* for mbedTLS or a pointer to *br_ssl_client_context* for BearSSL.
+This callback function gets called by libcurl immediately before the initialization of an SSL connection after having processed all other SSL related options to give a last chance to an application to modify the behavior of the SSL initialization.
+The *ssl_ctx* parameter is a pointer to the SSL library's *SSL_CTX* for OpenSSL or wolfSSL, a pointer to *mbedtls_ssl_config* for mbedTLS.
 If an error is returned from the callback no attempt to establish a connection is made and the perform operation returns the callback's error code.
 Set the *clientp* argument passed in to this callback with the CURLOPT_SSL_CTX_DATA(3) option.

 This function gets called for all new connections made to a server, during the SSL negotiation.
 While *ssl_ctx* points to a newly initialized object each